 Can you get phenylalanine naturally from foods?

-Phenylalanine is found in many foods, including:
+Phenylalanine is found in most protein-containing foods, including:

-Products containing aspartame
+- Products containing aspartame

 What are the risks of taking phenylalanine?

-Side effects.
 Phenylalanine can trigger allergic reactions, with symptoms such as:

-Keep drugs for high blood pressure from working properly
+- Keep drugs for high blood pressure from working properly

-Increase the effect of sedatives
+- Increase the effect of sedatives

-Supplements are not regulated by the FDA.
 Tell your doctor about any supplements you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with any medications.